edogariu/artist-style-transfer/README.md

 ## In the works:
-  - Class-conditional guided Gaussian Diffusion model!
+  - Class-conditional guided Gaussian Diffusion model! (see diff_model, diffusion, and diff_sample)
   - Eventually a class-conditional GAN

 ## Acknowledgements: